kamilio/poe_bot_but_better/tutorial/1_simplest_bot.md

 The first step is to create a class that defines a method get_response.

-The get_response uses dependency injection and provides these arguments
+The get_response uses dependency injection and provides some special arguments such as
 - `request: fp.QueryRequest`
 - `messages: list[fp.ProtocolMessage]`
+- ... and more later

+The beauty of it is that you you can define the arguments that you need and they will be provided automatically.

 We'll be accessing the context, all messages sent to and received by the bot, and retrieving the last message with index -1.
-The `fp.ProtocolMessage` has a bunch of useful attributes, however we'll be using only `content`
+The class `fp.ProtocolMessage` has a bunch of useful attributes, however we'll be using only `content`

 ```python
 from poe_bot_but_better import poe_bot_but_better

 @poe_bot_but_better
 class EchoBot: